Warning

 Wound Issues (e.g. potential infection or breakdown of skin)

-If your patient thinks they have a wound infection or are worried about their wound they should contact the Neurosurgical Wards at the Queen Elizabeth University Hospital straight away.
+If your patient thinks they have a wound infection or are worried about their wound they should contact the Neurosurgical Wards at the Queen Elizabeth University Hospital as soon as possible.

 Any Mechanical or Electrical Issues with the Pulse Generator